-For the steps of an SEO site audit that I’ll be covering, you’ll need to use a few tools and platforms.
+For the steps of an SEO website audit that I’ll be covering, you’ll need to use a few tools and platforms.
 Here are my recommended platforms to use for this audit.

 Elements of An SEO Audit